influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/use-helm.md

 #### Configure the object store

-To connect your InfluxDB cluster to your object store.
-The information required to connect to your object store depends on your object storage provider.
+To connect your InfluxDB cluster to your object store, provide the required credentials in your `values.yaml`.
+The credentials required depend on your object storage provider.

 {{< tabs-wrapper >}}
 {{% tabs %}}